 Multiplier Reel Ratio

 Multiplier reels have a braking system which reduces the speed of the spinning spool during a cast to make the reel more manageable and providing additional control for the angler during a cast.
 In some reels this takes the form of a centrifugal system where the reel features brake blocks located on pins in the side plate of a reel.
-Some reels have two brake blocks on two pins, whereas modern reels may feature as many as six.
-As the spool rotates during a cast the brake blocks fly outwards and hit the outside edge of the reel and slow it down.
-Using small brake blocks with speed the reel up, whereas using larger brake blocks will cause the reel to run slower.
-Similarly, removing brake blocks will also make a reel run faster.
+Some reels have two brake blocks on two pins, whereas modern reels may feature as many as six or eight.
+As the spool rotates during a cast the brake blocks fly outwards and make contact with the outside edge of the reel and slow it down.
+Using small brake blocks (or removing them entirely) will speed the reel up, whereas using larger brake blocks will cause the reel to run slower.